Colombia businesses struggle amid rising coronavirus infections | DW | 03.08.2020

 But how will Colombia be able to kick-start its economy while in crisis mode?
 For Vice President Marta Lucia Ramirez the key are the extractive industries: "The mining sector contributes significantly through mining royalties and is very important for Colombia, it represents 15% of overall foreign investment, 27% of national exports and 2% of GDP," Ramirez emphasized during a panel discussion with the Colombian Mining Association (ACM) at the beginning of July.

-However, international and domestic demand for commodities keeps dropping, weighing on prices of oil, coal and coke prices.
+However, international and domestic demand for commodities keeps dropping, weighing on prices of oil, coal and coke.
 In addition, new hygiene standards and mobility restrictions affect capacities at mining companies, according to the Economic Bulletin of ACM.

 Even if the demand for mining products increases in the next quarter and beyond, mining alone cannot reverse the heavy economic impact of the pandemic.